thinkshout/thinkshout/careers/05-operations-manager.md

 ## Compensation Package
 We are open to discussing both salaried and hourly (contractor) candidates.
 Participation in our benefits program is an option for candidates looking for a part-time staff position.

+## Next steps
+If this sounds like a great opportunity, send us a cover letter and resume, we'd love to hear from you!